dunnx296/AngryBirdsMachineLearning2020/README.md

 <code>java -jar  game_playing_interface.jar</code>

+- Note: if you restart the game playing interface you will have to wait for about one minute, otherwise you will get an error message that the ports are still in use.

 2. Run the Science Birds game executable file to start a game instance
 	- The Science Birds game used in this framework is a modified version of Lucas N. Ferreira's work that can be found in his [Github repository](https://github.com/lucasnfe/science-birds)
 3. Run the Python agent